ministryofjustice/itpolicycontent/content/confluence/web-browsing.md

 The list of websites included in each of the categories is as small as possible.
 But if you cannot access a site that you think should be OK, you can request a review.

-[This document](https://intranet.justice.gov.uk/guidance/security/it-computer-security/web-browsing-security-policy-profiles/) lists the access rules that apply to website.
+[This document](https://intranet.justice.gov.uk/guidance/security/it-computer-security/web-browsing-security-policy-profiles/) provides more details about the access rules that apply to websites.
 The rules control access from DOM1, Win10 systems, and the MoJ infrastructure.
-The list describes the website categories that are either permitted or blocked.
+The rules identify website categories that are either permitted or blocked.

 <!--
 The categories are based on the [`Forcepoint` definitions](https://www.forcepoint.com/master-database-url-categories).